Best Synthesizer Keyboards Hands Down 2024 – Two Budgets

 Monophonic synths play one note at a time.
 A good number of synth players tend to favor monophonic synthesizers due to their rich, full and pronounced sound compared to polyphonic synths.
 These are often used to create full sounding lead, bass synth parts, and synth pads that easily jump out of the mix.

 Polyphonic synths, on the other hand, let you play multiple notes all at once.
-They allow for more complex sound design.
+Keyboard synths with this feature allow for more complex sound design.
 Although they sometimes sound a bit thinner, they tend to have the essential options and are capable of letting you play leads and chords.

 Size and Portability

-Choosing the size depends on where you will plan to use your synth.
+Choosing the size depends on where you plan to use your synth.
 A small and compact synthesizer with less than 49 keys is recommended if you have limited space.
-They're also easier to carry around for live performance purposes or if you plan to jam with others in their own domain.
-Another important portability factor to consider is the ability to run on batteries.
-Bigger and heavier synths are meant for a more permanent setup, much like a heavy acoustic piano.
+They’re also easier to carry around for live performance purposes or if you plan to jam with others in a rock band setting.
+Other items to take into account include portability, and the ability to run on batteries.
+Bigger and heavier synths are meant for a more permanent setup, such as a worship sanctuary, concert venue, and recording studio – much like a heavy acoustic piano.

 Controls and Interface

 Synthesizers come with different interfaces and controls yet they all function in similar ways following the basic signal path: oscillator, filter, then an amplifier.
-Most Synthesizers have the basic waveforms shape for built-in LFOs, envelope generator with ADSR sliders, and at least one control for effects used to enhance the sound.
-Some synthesizers with more than one modulator have a Modulation Matrix or Mod Matrix, which is a grid that's used to intuitively route modulation sources easily to their destinations (LFO to filter cutoff, mod envelope to pitch, etc).
+Most Synthesizers have the basic waveform shape for built-in LFOs, envelope generator with ADSR sliders, and at least one control for effects used to enhance the sound.
+Some synthesizers with more than one modulator have a Modulation Matrix or Mod Matrix, which is a grid that’s used to intuitively route modulation sources easily to their destinations (LFO to filter cutoff, band pass filter, analogue filter control, mod envelope to pitch, etc).

 Other Features